itthinx/groups/readme.txt

 Feedback is welcome!

-If you need help, have problems, want to leave feedback or want to provide constructive criticism, please do so here at the [Groups plugin page](http://www.itthinx.com/plugins/groups/).
+If you need help, have problems, want to leave feedback or want to provide constructive criticism, please do so here at the [Groups Plugin](http://www.itthinx.com/plugins/groups/) page.

 Please try to solve problems there before you rate this plugin or say it doesn't work.
 There goes a _lot_ of work into providing you with free quality plugins!
 Please appreciate that and help with your feedback.
-Thanks!
+Many thanks!

 #### Twitter ####